jomivz/jomivz.github.io/index.md

 # Can I do the same?
 Can I improve it?

-> * This is propulsed by [github pages](https://pages.github.com/), empowering jekyll to convert the markdowns into HTML.
+> * This website is propulsed by [github pages](https://pages.github.com/), empowering jekyll to convert the markdowns into HTML.
+> (it contents JS with a 2% ratio, )
 > * Sources files are available at the github repository [jomivz.github.io](https://github.com/jomivz/jomivz.github.io).
 > * I try to reference the sources I use the best I can, but if you think I've missed something, please get in touch and I will fix it immediately.
 > * On your appreciation, feel free to pull requests.